leucos/ramaze/guide/grabbag/grabbag.md

 for the following situations :

 * errors (oops, something went wrong)
-* informations (user notificationa bout something normal)
+* informations (user notification about something normal)
 * success (form has been handled properly)

-You can decide on symbols (:error, :info, :success) and check in your layout if flash has one of those keys set :
+You can decide on symbols (`:error`, `:info`, `:success`) and check in your layout if flash has one of those keys set.
+The example below does just this, and also use the key to set the CSS class for the alert box :

     <?r [:success, :error, :info].each do |type| ?>